PerlAlien/Alien-Build/README.md

     Alternate configurations.
 If the alienized package has multiple libraries this could be used to store the different compiler or linker flags for each library.
+Typically this will be set by a plugin in the gather stage (for either share or system installs).

 - cflags

-    The compiler flags
+    The compiler flags.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 - cflags\_static

-    The static compiler flags
+    The static compiler flags.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 - command

     The command name for tools where the name my differ from platform to platform.
 For example, the GNU version of make is usually `make` in Linux and `gmake` on FreeBSD.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 - ffi\_name